percona/pmm-doc/docs/how-to/integrate-platform.md

 2. On the **Getting Started** page, check that the **Create organization** step shows an option to view your organization.

-If you see an option to create a new organization instead, your Percona Account is not linked to any organization yet.
-If this is the case, contact your account administrator, or create a new organization for your Percona Account.
+Contact your account administrator or create a new organization for your Percona Account if this is the case.

 ### Set the public address of your PMM server
 1. In PMM, go to **Settings > Advanced Settings**.